-Leniency/immunity programmes
+Leniency or immunity programmes

-20 Is there a leniency/immunity programme?
+20 Is there a leniency or immunity programme?

-As of 23 October 2004, Regulation No. 862 'Procedure for the Calculation of Fines for Violations Referred to in section 11, paragraph 1 and section 13 of the Competition Act' introduced the leniency programme, ie, the possibility of receiving immunity or reduction of fines for those participants of a horizontal cartel agreement that have cooperated with the Competition Council.
+As of 23 October 2004, Regulation No. 862 introduced the leniency programme, ie, the possibility of receiving immunity or reduction of fines for those participants of a horizontal cartel agreement that have cooperated with the Competition Council.
 This regulation in general mirrors the leniency policy applied by the European Commission, although the fine reduction percentages differ.
 The policy is described in more detail under question 21.